The Learning and Performance Network (LPN) is the RSC's long-term partnership programme with schools, communities and theatres across England.

 How it works

 Every year six schools from around the country are recruited into the Network along with a partner theatre.
 These 'hub' schools, secondary and primary, each work with up to seven 'cluster' schools from their locality.
-The LPN is now in its seventh year and 59 clusters of schools (over 400 schools in all) have completed or are currently enrolled in the programme.
+The LPN is now in its eighth year and over 400 schools have completed or are currently enrolled in the programme.

 From these schools, 101 teachers have completed an action research assignment towards a Postgraduate Certificate in the Teaching and Learning of Shakespeare, awarded by the University of Warwick.
 Further information on their findings can be found on our Case studies page.